Taylor bows out in appropriate fashion on emotional day

 The 38-year-old had added only 14 to a career tally that, across all formats, will now remain at 18,199 runs.

 But the dismissal didn't really matter.
-Nor did the details: caught and bowled by Logan van Beek, as the Netherlands looked to avoid a 3-0 series loss.
+Nor did the details: caught and bowled by Logan van Beek, as the Netherlands attempted in vain to avoid a 3-0 series loss.

 What mattered to those at the ground on a sunny Hamilton afternoon was the opportunity to farewell - and thank - this country's most prolific batsman.